NAME

 kext_logging(8)).
 Because

-messages kextd(8), to perform the actual work of loading, the decimal levels 1-6 generally have little effect.
-You may wish to use kextutil(8) if you want verbose output about the kext loading operation. --
+kextloadmessages kextd(8), to perform the actual work of loading, the decimal levels 1-6 generally have little effect.
+You may wish to use kextutil(8) if you want verbose output about the kext loading operation. --- End of all options.
+Only kext names follow.

 EXAMPLES

-To load a kext, run kextload
+To load a kext, run kextload and supply a

 kext bundle name; no options are required: